syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 {% endtabs %}

 ## Adding control manually in C#

 In order to add [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control manually in C#, do the below steps,

-1. Add the below required assembly references to the project,
+1.Add the below required assembly references to the project,

 * Syncfusion.Shared.WPF
 * Syncfusion.Tools.Wpf

-2. Import CheckListBox namespace **Syncfusion.Windows.Tools.Controls**.
+2.Import CheckListBox namespace **Syncfusion.Windows.Tools.Controls**.

-3. Create CheckListBox control instance and add it to the page.
+3.Create CheckListBox control instance and add it to the page.

 {% tabs %}